SteveCaruso/IDMX-Guided-Studies-Spring-2020/Research and Features.md

 * [Database Skimming]
   * Maybe it can skim info from wikipedia or a reputable fish website, so it can auto populate info
     * Theoretically at that point it would be able to understand whether a fish is freshwater or saltwater, and other relevant information

+Christopher Hurban- I would like to see that the bellie of the fish grows when they are food.
+Fish would have to be introduced in order for this to happen.

+Christopher Hurban- I would also like to see introduced that each color be a different color.
+Having the fish, a different color would it make easy to find the fish that are in desperate need of fish food.

+Christopher Hurban- I also think it would be a good idea to introduce more space to the fish tank.
+If you press on the add more fish button there should be an option to add more tank space so that all the fish can move freely and not run into each other.